How To Prepare To Adopt a Puppy

 5. Choose a Food For Your Puppy

-According to Dr. James Cook, a veterinarian and professor at the University of Missouri College of Veterinary Medicine, Lambert needn’t have been too concerned.
+According to Dr. James Cook, a veterinarian, and professor at the University of Missouri College of Veterinary Medicine, Lambert needn’t have been too concerned.
 A quick trip to her local pet store to pick up a puppy-specific formula could have saved the day.
 Says Dr. Cook: “The pet food companies do a remarkable job with products that address overall nutrition.
 The science that goes into commercial pet foods these days is remarkable.
 It’s great as a veterinarian because it makes advising our clients what to feed that much easier.”

 What Should You Feed a Puppy?

 Choosing the right formula, then, becomes not only about age but also about size.
 Look for small-, large- and giant-breed puppy foods on pet store shelves.
-And go in armed with the following knowledge: A small-breed pup is one that will reach up to 20 pounds at maturity, while large- and giant-breed puppies are those that will ultimately reach 50 and 90 (or more) pounds respectively.
+And go in armed with the following knowledge: A small-breed pup is one that will reach up to 20 pounds at maturity, while large- and giant-breed puppies are those that will ultimately reach 50 and 90 (or more) pounds, respectively.
 Ask your veterinarian or breeder if you are unsure about your dog’s future goal weight.

 Puppies need a high-quality source of protein.
 The first ingredient listed on the product’s label should be a straightforward protein source, such as chicken.
 Try to avoid foods with artificial preservatives, as they may be harmful to dogs over time.

-Another important ingredient for your new love?
+Another essential ingredient for your new love?
 The omega-3 and omega-6 fatty acids found in fish and vegetable oils. “[Omega-3] is especially essential for puppies, because these fatty acids are important for normal brain and retinal development.
 [Omega-6] is important for skin and coat health,” notes Dr. Perea.

 How Much Food Do I Feed My Puppy?